Will Bad Credit Auto Loans Drive Us Into the Next Recession?

 Agencies that should be ensuring another recession does not happen, such as the Consumer Finance Protection Bureau and the Federal Trade Commission, are not prosecuting subprime auto lenders.
 Schmidt explains that, while lenders’ tactics do not account for borrower’s ability to repay loans, they are technically fair for individuals with subprime credit scores.

-How Bad Credit Lenders Can Be Held Accountable
+How Bad Credit Lenders Could Be Held Accountable

 Schmidt says that any possible solutions must be flexible.
 If enforcement is too harsh, subprime borrowers will not be able to get cars at all.
 He proposes aggressive enforcement of current laws such as Dodd-Frank, instead of a new law that could take years too late to go into effect.